-I. PURPOSE OF POLICY:
+I. STATEMENT OF POLICY:

-5. To protect the overall health, safety, and welfare of the New York University campus and community.
+6. To protect the overall health, safety, and welfare of the New York University campus and community.

 II.
 TO WHOM THE POLICY APPLIES: